suffolklibraries/lgc/content/collections/events/a-chorus-line-sypt.md

     content:
       -
         type: text
-        text: 'SYPT is a fun filled 3 weeks of training for 14-22 year olds.
-Two weeks of rehearsals and one week of tech and shows, this summer school is very full on and takes dedication for all involved, however the fun had along the way and the lessons learned (team work, time management, self-confidence, the list goes on) are more valuable than could be imagined.'
+        text: 'Don’t miss out on your chance to be involved with SYPTs 42nd production- A Chorus Line.'
   -
     type: paragraph
     content:
       -
         type: text
-        text: 'Don’t miss out on your chance to be involved with SYPTs 42nd production- A Chorus Line.'
+        text: 'SYPT is a fun filled 3 weeks of training for 14-22 year olds.
+With two weeks of rehearsals and one week of tech and shows, this summer school is very full on and takes dedication for all involved, however the fun had along the way and the lessons learned (team work, time management, self-confidence, the list goes on) are more valuable than could be imagined.'
   -
     type: paragraph
     content: